• Home

 It looked ridiculous.
 And we never fixed it.
 For years.
 It still functioned (kind of) and Jack never complained, so we just rolled with it.

-But now, he’s really getting to a point where he’s outgrowing the blue monstrosity and he really prefers to use a “big kid” swing when we go to the playground.
-So, we decided it was high time to make a DIY tree swing that would grow with him a little better and have the added bonus of not making our front yard look like a toddler playground.
+But now, he’s really getting to a point where he’s outgrowing the blue monstrosity.
+He really prefers to use a “big kid” swing when we go to the playground.
+So, we decided it was high time to make a DIY tree swing that would grow with him a little better.
+It’s a really easy DIY project and it gives us the added bonus of not making our front yard look like a toddler playground.
+Let’s get to the tutorial, shall we?

 Ugh, how adorable is that?

 The best part about this project?
-It cost about $10 (all you need is some rope and a piece of wood), takes less than an hour to build, and looks incredibly cute.
-When I was researching, I found a similar wood swing for over $200 on Etsy.
-TWO-HUNDRED-DOLLARS, Y’ALL.
-And that wasn’t abnormal.
-There were several $200+ options that look almost exactly like the one we built.
+It cost about $10 (all you need is some rope and a piece of wood from your scrap wood pile).
+Plus, it takes less than an hour to build, and looks incredibly cute.

 So, let’s get to it.